The Price of Progress: Price Performance and the Future of AI: How Fast Is Benchmark Price-Performance Improving?

 \subsection{Data}

 We collect data on input and output token prices over time by gathering Internet Archive data from Artificial Analysis.
-This data ranges from April 2024 to October 2025 and contains token-level price data from proprietary and open-source model inference providers (OpenAI, Deepinfra, Cerebras, etc).
+This data ranges from April 2024 to November 2025 and contains token-level price data from proprietary and open-weight model inference providers (OpenAI, Deepinfra, Cerebras, etc).
 We collect exclusively the lowest input and output token prices (the full price data across all providers is not available on the Internet Archive).
-We focus on the cheapest available provider to better control for the price/latency tradeoff (see \citet{erdil2025inferenceeconomicslanguagemodels}).
+We focus on the cheapest available provider to better control for the price/latency tradeoff and model the lower bound of model inference prices (see \citet{erdil2025inferenceeconomicslanguagemodels}).
 In some cases, the lowest input and output prices were offered by different providers.
 However, in the vast majority of cases, the lowest input and output price are offered by the same provider, and when they are not, the resulting costs differences were negligible.
-Interestingly, in our dataset, we sometimes observe price increases for some models.
-This is generally due to cheap platforms no longer supporting legacy models.
-Since we believe that these kinds of price increases do not represent price-performance decreases, we do not include them in our analysis.
 In addition, we remove datapoints with 0 token cost as these are not reflective of actual inference prices.

 We supplement our dataset with data from Epoch AI's benchmarking hub \citep{EpochLLMBenchmarkingHub2024}.
 This data includes models' benchmark performance as well as the number of inputs, outputs, reasoning, and cached tokens used to run the benchmark.
 We compute the benchmark price by multiplying the corresponding tokens by their corresponding prices sourced from Artificial Analysis.